TANGO-Project/energy-modeller/README.md

 This includes specifying the database username and password for the energy modeller to connect to its background database.
 This includes information such as the connection URL, the driver to use and the username and password to use.
 The SQL script to setup the database structure is held in the file IaaS energy modeller db.sql.
 It is held under the directory {energy-modeller root directory}\src\main\resources.

-energy-modeller-predictor.properties
+#### energy-modeller-predictor.properties

 This file specifies settings for the energy predictor mechanism, an example of such a file is provided below:

 ```
-energy.modeller.cpu.energy.predictor.datasource = ZabbixDirectDbDataSourceAdaptor
+energy.modeller.energy.predictor.datasource = ZabbixDirectDbDataSourceAdaptor
-energy.modeller.cpu.energy.predictor.workload = CpuRecentHistoryWorkloadPredictor
+energy.modeller.energy.predictor.workload.predictor = CpuRecentHistoryWorkloadPredictor
-energy.modeller.cpu.energy.predictor.default_load = -1.0
+energy.modeller.energy.predictor.default_load = -1.0
-energy.modeller.cpu.energy.predictor.utilisation.observe_time.min = 0
+energy.modeller.energy.predictor.cpu.utilisation.observe_time.min = 0
-energy.modeller.cpu.energy.predictor.utilisation.observe_time.sec = 15
+energy.modeller.energy.predictor.cpu.utilisation.observe_time.sec = 15
 ```

 The data source parameter indicates how the energy modeller's predictor function will gain the environment data that it needs.
 It can be one of the following options:

+*CollectDInfluxDbDataSourceAdaptor:* This connector that directly accesses collectd's influxdb database for the information that it requires.
+This adaptor utilises the configuration file energy-modeller-influx-db-config.properties.
+*SlurmDataSourceAdaptor:* This is an adaptor that connects the energy modeller into a SLURM job management based environment.
+Allowing access to information about the physical host.
+*TangoEnvironmentDataSourceAdaptor:* This makes use of both the SlurmDataSourceAdaptor and the CollectDInfluxDbDataSourceAdaptor.
-ZabbixDirectDbDataSourceAdaptor: The default connector that directly accesses the Zabbix database for the information that it requires.
+*ZabbixDirectDbDataSourceAdaptor:* This connector that directly accesses the Zabbix database for the information that it requires.
 This adaptor utilises the configuration file energy-modeller-db-zabbix.properties.

-SlurmDataSourceAdaptor: This is an adaptor that connects the energy modeller into a SLURM job management based environment.
-Allowing access to information about the physical host.

-ZabbixDataSourceAdaptor: This is an alternative adaptor that utilises at the JSON API of Zabbix in order to get hold of the required host and VM data.
+*ZabbixDataSourceAdaptor:* This is an alternative adaptor that utilises at the JSON API of Zabbix in order to get hold of the required host and VM data.

-WattsUpMeterDataSourceAdaptor: for local usage of the energy modeller It should be noted that the observation window should not be too small, especially during the usage of the Zabbix data source adaptors, which may provide fewer data points than the WattsUpMeterDataSourceAdaptor, the latter been able to report at an interval as low as every second.
+*WattsUpMeterDataSourceAdaptor:* for local usage of the energy modeller It should be noted that the observation window should not be too small, especially during the usage of the Zabbix data source adaptors, which may provide fewer data points than the WattsUpMeterDataSourceAdaptor, the latter been able to report at an interval as low as every second.

 The energy predictor can utilise several different workload estimator functions.
 The default is to use the CpuRecentHistoryWorkloadPredictor.
 This has the following configuration settings.